-The list below contains words you will read about in this resource and that your children probably use regularly as they are a normal part of their school world (if not their home conversations).
+The list below contains words you will read about in this resource and that your children may start to use regularly as they are a normal part of their school world (if not their home conversations).

 The modem connects your home network to the Internet through your ISP.